KirillFrolov/obsidian/English/Five month ago, you started renting an apartment on a six-month agreement. You now wish to stay in the apartment for longer than the six months you originally agreed with the owner..md

 <span style="font-size:12px; color:#888888;">Created: 05.11.2024 12:12</span>
 [[Letter]]

-Five month ago, you started renting an apartment on a six-month agreement.
-You now wish to stay in the apartment for longer than the six months you originally agreed with the owner.

 Write a letter to the owner of your apartment.
 In your letter

 - say how long you now want to rent the apartment for